 The National Fire Protection Association (NFPA) institutes standards and codes for dealing with fire prevention.
 NFPA tunnel tests measure how quickly a fire spreads and the progress it makes during the test.
 Materials with a flame spread index below 25 achieve a Class A rating.

-Why a 2nd Layer of Wallpaper Can Affect the Paper’s Fire Rating
+Why a 2nd Layer Can Affect the Paper’s Fire Rating

 Building codes set stringent requirements for fire safety.
-Installations of new wallpaper over existing wallpaper are unlikely to meet these safety standards.
+Installations of new wallpaper over an existing layer are unlikely to meet these safety standards.

 2. Every Inch of the Existing Wall Needs To Be Inspected.

 While you may be tempted to give a casual glance at the condition of the old wallpaper and determine that there are no glaring discrepancies that will keep you from covering it over, if you are not careful, this could lead to failure of the new install.
-Applying new wallpaper paste to existing wallpaper may cause the old paste to rewet.
-This can cause the existing wallpaper to bubble and peel.
+Applying new adhesive to existing wallpaper may cause the old, dried adhesive to rewet.
+This can cause the existing paper to bubble and peel.

-Additionally, the existing wallpaper may have bubbles or other imperfections that are difficult to see.
-However, when new wallpaper is installed over the existing layer, these imperfections can be magnified by the new pattern.
+Additionally, the existing installation may have bubbles or other imperfections that are difficult to see.
+However, when new material is installed over the existing layer, these imperfections can be magnified by the new pattern.

 3. Many Wallpapers are Non-Porous

 Two of the most popular types of wallpaper are solid-vinyl and vinyl-coated.
-These types of wallpaper are non-porous.
+These materials are non-porous.
 In a typical installation, wallpaper adhesive can absorb into the drywall to dry.
 In a wallpaper over wallpaper installation, the adhesive is sealed between two non-porous layers.
-This can slow the drying process and cause bubbling in the new wallpaper.
+This can slow the drying process and cause bubbling in the new layer.

 4. Summary Of Concerns